LastChain/CSC-2023/README.md

-# Cybersecurity Standardisation Conference 2023
+# Personal Notes \| from the Cybersecurity Standardisation Conference 2023

 \#Standards4Cyber